spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/navigation/managing-navigation-elements.md

 ## Editing, deactivating, and activating a navigation element

-To edit, activate, or deactivate a navigation element:
+To edit, activate, or deactivate a navigation element, do the following:
-1. In the *List of navigation elements*, click **Edit** next to the navigation element you want to edit.
+1. In the **List of navigation elements**, click **Edit** next to the navigation element you want to edit.
-2. On the *Edit Navigation Element: [Element Number]* page:
+2. On the **Edit Navigation Element: _[Element Number]_** page:
     1. Edit the **Name**.
     2. Select or clear the **Active** checkbox to activate or deactivate the navigation element.
 3. Click **Save**.
-This takes you to the *Overview of Navigation Elements* page.
+This takes you to the **Overview of Navigation Elements** page.
 You can see the message about the successful navigation element update.
-The changes are reflected in the *List of navigation elements*.
+The changes are reflected in the **List of navigation elements**.

 ### Reference information: Editing, deactivating, and activating a navigation element